All Episodes

 It's now just showing up in the drive-by media.

-In the politico, from their article, consumers may have to dig a little deeper into their wallets to pay for health care.
+In the Politico, from their article, consumers may have to dig a little deeper into their wallets to pay for health care at the Obamacare exchanges, according to a new analysis by Avalier Health.

-The study of six states suggest that consumers could face steep cost-sharing requirements like co-payments, co-insurance, and deductibles layered on top of their monthly premiums.
+The study of six states suggests that consumers could face steep cost-sharing requirements like co-payments, coinsurance, and deductibles layered on top of their monthly premiums.

-It's a reminder that despite news trumpeted Wednesday by the White House suggesting exchange premiums would be lower than expected, consumers will have additional numbers to crunch.
+It's a reminder that despite news trumpeted Wednesday by the White House suggesting exchange premiums will be lower than expected, consumers will have additional numbers to crunch.

 But see, it was important for the White House and their media minions to trumpet those bogus estimates so that nobody would listen to the lunatic Ted Cruz, who was telling everybody the truth in his speech or filibuster.

-So the regime puts out this notion yesterday that the cost of implementing Obamacare exchange are going to be very low and so forth, and the media duly reports it, but then today when Cruz is finished.
+So the regime puts out this notion yesterday that the costs of implementing Obamacare at the exchange are going to be very low and so forth, and the media duly reports it.

 Here's more from the political story.

-The uh report estimates that a middle-range silver plan would have a deductible ranging from 1,500 to $5,000, which is higher than the average deductible of $1,135 for an employer-sponsored plan.
+The report estimates that a middle-range silver plan would have a deductible ranging from $1,500 to $5,000, which is higher than the average deductible of $1,135 for an employer-sponsored plan.

-Consumers will need to balance lower monthly premiums against the potential for unpredictable, expensive out-of-pocket costs in plans with higher deductibles, said Caroline Pearson, vice president of Aviler Health in a statement.
+Consumers will need to balance lower monthly premiums against the potential for unpredictable, expensive, out-of-pocket costs in plans with higher deductibles, said Caroline Pearson, vice president of Avalier Health, in a statement.

-The Avilier study also suggests that exchange enrollees, which is going to be everybody could see higher drug copays and co-insurance than those in employer-sponsored plans.
+The Avalier study also suggests that exchange enrollees, which is going to be everybody, could see higher drug copays and co-insurance than those in employer-sponsored plans.

 But wait a minute, you were going to be able to keep your employer.